Miguel-Alzate/Miguel-Alzate/README.md

 # 💫 About Me:
 Greetings!
-I’m Miguel Alzate, a software developer.<br>🔭 I’m currently a business chat for the company ABAI GROUP.<br>🌱 I’m currently learning Python with focus on FastAPI to make better API's.<br>⚡ 18 - Starting with this :)
+I’m Miguel Alzate, a software developer.<br>🔭 I’m currently a business chat for the company ABAI GROUP.<br>🌱 I’m currently learning Python with focus on FastAPI to make better API's.<br>⚡ 18 - Starting with this :).<br>🌎 Colombia

 ## 🌐 Socials: